consiglionazionaledellericerche/jscontact-tools/README.md

 20. Media type information of `File` and `Resource` objects is automatically detected when the MEDIATYPE parameter is missing.

+21. A custom time zone (i.e. a time zone including non-zero minutes or non-IANA time zone) is transformed into a `timeZones` map entry whose key is prefixed the configuration property `customTimeZonesPrefix` concatenated with an incremental positive integer (e.g. "\tz1")

 ### Conversion Profiles from vCard to JSContact